Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The BMW X3 has a good reliability score of 63% as of December 2022, according to used car warranty data provided by our partner MotorEasy.
+The BMW X3 has a good reliability score of 71% as of January 2024, according to workshop and warranty data provided by our partner, MotorEasy.
 This applies to both the current (2017 onwards) generation as well as the previous models.
 That’s good news if you’re looking at buying a used X3.

 When the X3 does have problems, they tend to be relatively inexpensive.
-Even big-ticket items like engine repairs have cost less than on many other cars – an average of £637, compared to £1,500+ on a lot of vehicles – while gearbox warranty claims have been non-existent.
+Even big-ticket items like engine and gearbox repairs have cost less than on many other cars – an average of £800-£900, compared to £1,500+ on many similar cars from other manufacturers.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data